-I appreciate that I've been firing a lot of history and dates at you.
+There's a lot of history, dates and details we've covered so far.
 I therefore thought, at this stage, it would be worthwhile drawing breath and summarising what all this information means.

-- There is good evidence that the earliest Gospel was written around 30 years after Jesus' death. - There is good evidence that letters describing Christianity were written 15 to 25 years after Jesus' death. - Implicit in the letters is the fact that Christianity was spreading rapidly through the Roman Empire. - The letters also imply that Christians had already a well-developed view of themselves and what they believed.
+- There is good evidence that the earliest Gospel was written around 30 years after Jesus' death. - There is good evidence that letters describing Christianity were written 15 to 25 years after Jesus' death. - Implicit in the letters is the fact that Christianity was spreading rapidly through the Roman Empire. - The letters imply that Christians already had a well-developed view of themselves and what they believed.
 Given the dates of the letters, this must have occurred significantly earlier than 15 to 25 years after Jesus' death.
-Indeed, it looks to be the case that this development can be traced back to very shortly after Jesus' death. - These early dates are also important because many of the people who had actually witnessed Jesus and the things He did would still be alive to challenge what was written in (at least the earliest) Gospels and the teachings of Paul.
+Indeed, it looks to be the case that this development can be traced back to very shortly after Jesus' death. - These early dates are also important because many of the people who had actually witnessed Jesus and the things He did would still be alive to challenge what was written in (at least the earliest) Gospels and Paul's letters.